Written by Bethany, PA to Luke Granger

 So There We Have It...

 7 (plus a few extra) top tips on how to prepare a house for sale.
 Hopefully, you will take some of our advice on board and will be prepared to make some changes to help support the sale of your home.
-All of our tips are tried and tested across properties across the country and we wish you the greatest luck in selling your home.
+All of our tips are tried and tested with properties across Kent and we wish you the greatest luck in selling your home.